 MGCP controlled gateways will receive notification requests that ask them to watch for a list of events.
-The protocol elements that determine the handling of these events are the "Requested Events" list, the "Digit Map", the "Quarantine Handling", and the "Detect Events" list.
+The protocol elements that determine the handling of these events are the "Requested Events" list, and the "Detect Events" list.

-When the endpoint is initialized, the requested events list only consists of persistent events for the endpoint, and the digit map is assumed empty.
-After reception of a NotificationRequest command, the gateway starts observing the endpoint for occurrences of the events mentioned in the list, including persistent events.
+When the endpoint is initialized, the requested events list only consists of persistent events for the endpoint.
+After reception of a command, the gateway starts observing the endpoint for occurrences of the events mentioned in the list, including persistent events.

 The events are examined as they occur.
-The action that follows is determined by the "action" parameter associated to the event in the list of requested events, and also by the digit map.
-The events that are defined as "accumulate" or "accumulate according to digit map" are accumulated in a list of observed events.
-The events that are marked as "accumulate according to the digit map" will additionally be accumulated in the "current dial string".
-This will go on until one event is encountered that triggers a Notify command which will be sent to the current "notified entity".
+The action that follows is determined by the "action" parameter associated to the event in the list of requested events.
+The events that are defined as "accumulate" are accumulated in a list of observed events.
+This will go on until one event is encountered that triggers a Notify command which will be sent to the "notified entity".